 - You are responsible for, and will be held accountable for the behavior of your guests and visitors.
 Guests must be accompanied in the building at all times.

 - There is one guest room available to residents.
-The room will have a sign-up sheet posted on the door.
-Each resident is allowed to use the guest room; the first 5 nights are free, and the rest cost $5 per night.
-The judicial chair will have the room keys and will keep track of nights used by the residents.
+The Judicial Chair is responsible for managing guest room sign up.
+Each resident is allowed to use the guest room; the first 3 nights are free, and the rest cost $20 per night.
 Please be respectful of other residents wanting to use the guest room.

 - Guests are not allowed to stay more than 5 days at a time during the school year.